 To benefit from the positive effects of all these hormones helps you understand how and when the body releases them.
 For example:

-Cortisol levels peak in response at about 8 a.m., making this the worst time of day for people who struggle with anxiety.
-It is essential to understand that cortisol levels are higher in the morning because they help prepare people for the day ahead.
+Cortisol levels peak in response at about 8 a.m., making this the worst time for people who struggle with anxiety.
+However, it is essential to understand that cortisol levels are higher in the morning because they help prepare people for the day ahead.

 4. Adrenalin and Nor-adrenalin:

-When your body releases adrenaline into the body in response to stress, it causes what many people describe as a “fight or flight” feeling.
-This rush of energy can cause anxiety when the body releases too much adrenalin into the bloodstream.
-Similarly, nor-adrenaline “triggers a response similar to adrenaline” and can also cause what many people describe as a “fight or flight” feeling.
+Similarly, noradrenaline “triggers a response similar to adrenaline” and can cause what many people describe as a “fight or flight” feeling.
 However, it is essential to note that this hormone can lead to states of hypoglycemia when levels are too high in the body.

 Many people describe endorphins as the body’s natural painkillers because this hormone “overrides feelings of pain” when the body releases it into the bloodstream in response to stress.
 However, these hormones also improve mood and relieve tension.
 Although endorphin levels are higher during strenuous activity, research has shown that endorphin levels are also higher in people who laugh or even smile.

 Besides understanding how all these hormones function, it is also important to consider stress management.
 For example, exercise can help release these substances into the body and improve a person’s mood.
 People also need proper nutrition for their bodies to create these substances.